kleetus/docker-based-gitian-builder/README.md

 1. It was not tampered with by the GitHub company or their agents.
 2. It was not tampered with by a third party with back doors into TLS.
-3. It was not tampered with by parties that are also installed Certificate Authorities or their agents.
+3. It was not tampered with by parties that are also installed Certificate Authorities or their agents (check your list of installed trusted CA's, do you know them all to be completely trust-worthy?).
 4. That my own build system has not been compromised in any way such that it could affect the security of the final artifact.
 5. The dns system used to resolve names to ip addresses hasn't been tampered with.
 6. That my internet service provider isn't creating a transparent proxy and performing a man-in-the-middle attack of some kind.